RKdev/T.E.A.L/README.md

 for **topics**  and finally **resources** in place.
 The next step will be to integrate with Aanki.
 At that point I will consider the project in Beta and will see if I can get people to start testing.

+After discussing RESTful interfaces I decided development will probably be faster later if I go ahead and redesign the database logic